-Many events are being cancelled / postponed / rescheduled due to the current Coronavirus health precautions.
-Please check with event organizers for updates.
+Events may be cancelled / postponed / rescheduled due to the current Coronavirus health precautions.
+Please check with event organizers for updates

 Please adhere to the rules to prevent the spread of Covid-19.
 Here's the latest.